kubkon/chain-life/README.md

    chain-life fetch --date 2024-01-01 --token your_access_token_here
 ```

+The output uses vibrant colors to make the authentication flow clear and visually appealing.

 ### 2. Fetch Data

 After authentication, use the access token to fetch your kilometers: